 When we see a lung nodule or anything that looks abnormal on an imaging scan, we’ll investigate to determine next steps, which may include:

-Whether caught in the early stages or late, we’ll connect you to the highest-quality lung cancer treatment at Atrium Health Levine Cancer – the only cancer center in the region to be nationally ranked by U.S. News & World Report.
+Whether caught in the early stages or late, we’ll connect you to the highest-quality lung cancer treatment at Atrium Health Levine Cancer, the Greater Charlotte region's top-rated cancer care provider.
+Levine Cancer is fueled by the research and innovation of our National Cancer Institute-designated Comprehensive Cancer Center at Atrium Health Wake Forest Baptist.
 Depending on your case, you may undergo minimally invasive thoracic surgery to have a lung nodule removed, which is the most common treatment (and gold standard) for early-stage lung cancer.
 Or you may receive nonsurgical treatment, like targeted radiation therapy.

 To develop the very best care plan for you, we tap into the combined expertise of a range of specialists, which may include radiologists, pulmonologists, thoracic surgeons, screening navigators, oncologists and radiation oncologists.
 Working as one team, we come up with the most effective plan for your unique case.
 We also take the time to listen to your thoughts and concerns and make sure you're involved in decisions about your care.